wibeasley/RAnalysisSkeleton/analysis/report-1/report-1.md

 # Summary {.tabset}

 ## Notes
-1. The current report covers 32 cars, with 6 possible values for `carburetor_count`.
+1. The current report covers 32 cars, with 6 unique values for `carburetor_count`.
 1. The Seattle track's phluguerstometer was producing flaky negative values; it's measurements have been dropped.

 ## Unanswered Questions